I’ve been thinking and wondering about a common change management pitfall:

 - It is just a bad idea

-Working with a manufacturing company.
-We are coaching the Senior Management team on organization design and complexity while in coordinating coaching and implementing lean and Toyota Kata coaching into a cross-functional team on the manufacturing floor.
+While working with a manufacturing company.
+We are coaching the Senior Management team on organization design and complexity while coordinating coaching and implementing lean and Toyota Kata coaching into a cross-functional team on the manufacturing floor.

 We’ve found that Sr Management wants to make change happen and is willing to support change efforts through coaching, physical movement of machines workstations, integration into key result areas, holding focus groups, and innovation team meetings …

 We’ve also found on the manufacturing floor that many things change without support from Sr Management.
 Most of the change stems from workarounds created in response to avoid the perceived bad ideas from Sr Management change initiatives.